- L2 Accountancy

 What about wages?

 All apprentices are employed, and have a contract of employment.
 Ideally, a salary should be offered that reflects the job role and the skills and experience of the candidate, whilst recognising the training opportunity being offered.
-A minimum wage of £2.73 per hour must be paid to all apprentices who are under 19 or in the first year of their Apprenticeship.
-Individuals not falling into these categories should be paid the National Minimum Wage.
+The minimum wage for Apprentices is £3.40 an hour but many employers pay more than this.
 Employment must be for at least 30 hours per week.